Christmas in Barcelona by JetSettingFools.com

 La Catedral, or Barcelona Cathedral, is wedged into the crowded Barri Gotic district and features soaring spires and menacing gargoyles on the heavily decorated facade.

-The spacious, wide interior is lit by grand chandeliers, with two main aisles on the sides along the chapels, rather than one down the middle of the church.
-Stairs lead down, beneath the altar, to a crypt, which is the final resting place for Santa Eulalia, one of Barcelona’s patron saints.
+The spacious, wide interior is lit by grand chandeliers, with two main aisles on the sides along the chapels, rather than one down the middle.
+Stairs lead beneath the altar to a crypt, which is the final resting place for Santa Eulalia, one of Barcelona’s patron saints.

 La Sagrada Familia